Ralph Henry Bassett

-Ralph Henry Bassett CMG CBE (16 February 1896 – 18 July 1962) was a British colonial civil servant in British Ceylon who served as Permanent Secretary to the Ministry of Industries and Fisheries, Ceylon Government.
+Ralph Henry Bassett (16 February 1896 – 18 July 1962) was a British colonial civil servant in British Ceylon who served as Permanent Secretary to the Ministry of Industries and Fisheries, Ceylon Government.

 Early life and education

 Bassett was born on 16 February 1896, the son of Rev H.J.Bassett, vicar of East Kirkby, Lincolnshire.
 He was educated at Haileybury College and University of Nottingham.
 He served with the Duke of Cornwall's Light Infantry (1914–1919) during the European War and attained the rank of captain.

 Career

 Bassett joined the Colonial Administrative Service in 1920 as a cadet.
 The following year he went to Ceylon and served in various administrative and legal posts including Assistant Government Agent; Assistant Settlement Officer; Police Magistrate, Colombo, and Deputy Public Prosecutor.

 During the early 1930s, he established the Marketing Department, Ceylon Government, and was appointed Marketing Commissioner responsible for promoting national products.
 In 1935, he toured India as Ceylon's trade representative to develop Ceylon trade.
 He served for many years as Permanent Secretary of the Ministry of Industries and Fisheries, Ceylon Government.

 Bassett retired to England and from 1951 to 1961 served as Chief Civil Defence Officer for South Gloucestershire.